 Psychology – like law or medicine – is a profession that requires advanced training after college.
 If you’re interested in a career in Psychology, you should start planning for graduate school now.

 A full-time student can usual complete a Master’s program in about 2 ½ years and a Doctoral program in about 5 years.
 Graduate school is a significant investment in time and money, but opens doors to career opportunities and salaries not available to student with only a Bachelor’s degree.
 At the professional level students can pursue careers as researchers, counselors, clinicians, school psychologists, forensic psychologists, industrial psychologists and more.
-To learn more about the career options for psychologists talk with your advisor and visit the APA web pages on the topic:
+To learn more about the career options for psychologists talk with your advisor and visit the following web pages on the topic:

 Professional Careers in Other Fields